New England Adventures Team

 After Tim’s contract with the Navy, he became a professional firefighter & rose to the rank of Deputy Chief before he retired to pursue a new career in nursing.
 Tim is married & he has three great children & a truly great wife.
 As you can see, he has spent his entire adult life dedicated to helping people & New England Adventures provides Tim with the opportunity to help the people who garner his utmost respect; YOU the Veteran.
 Tim looks forward to working with you on your next adventure with us.

 Tom served in the US Army for four years.
 He was stationed at Camp Hovey, Korea in 1992 & then spent two & a half years at Fort Bliss in El Paso, Texas.
 Tom was honorably discharged in 1995.
 He received two Arcoms, four AAM, Army Good Conduct Medal, National Defense Service Medal, Army Service Ribbon, Overseas Service Ribbon, & Expert Marksmanship Qualification Badge with rifle & grenade.
 Tom also received several unit citations.

-I moved to Massachusetts, from NJ in 1999 in pursuit of my job.
-I met and married my beautiful wife in 2003.
-We have three beautiful daughters ages 18-15-13.
-Our youngest one hunts with me.
-We currently reside in Hinsdale, MA in the beautiful Berkshire Mountains
+Tom moved to Massachusetts from New Jersey in 1999 for the pursuit of his job.
+He met & married his beautiful wife in 2003.
+They have three beautiful daughters ages 18-15-13.
+Their youngest one hunts with Tom.
+They currently reside in the beautiful Berkshire Mountains.

 Board of Directors